You can help a cold sore heal with prescription and over-the-counter treatments. Treating it early may help it go away faster.

-However, there’s nothing to be embarrassed about if you notice one on your mouth.
+There’s nothing to be embarrassed about if you notice one near your mouth.
 Lots of people get cold sores.
 Chances are, you know someone who’s had one before, or maybe you’ve had one, too.

 HSV-1 is the most commonly recurring viral infection.
-In fact, more than half of all Americans between the ages of 14 and 49 carry this virus.
+In fact, more than half of all Americans between ages 14 and 49 carry this virus.

-Cold sores typically clear up within 2 weeks in healthy people — that is, people with a healthy immune system and no other underlying health conditions, like eczema.
+Cold sores typically clear up within 10 days in people with healthy immune systems and no other underlying health conditions, like eczema.

 Where to start